Top 10 reasons to come to western Nebraska

 7. Hiking.
 Western Nebraska is, hands-down, the best place I’ve lived since Southern Illinois that had so many interesting day hike areas.
 Western Nebraska contains the majority of public-access land in the state.
 There are lots of places to hike around here.

 8. Agriculture.
 When you live in a community surrounded by agricultural land with some forward-thinking people in it, you are in a prime farmer’s market territory.
 For a community of this size, we have a great market – summer AND winter!
 Agriculture is what made the communities in this region thrive.
-You can check out some ag history (and some odd implements) at the Farm And Ranch Museum.
+You can check out some ag history (and some odd implements) at the Legacy of the Plains Museum.

 9. Interesting topography.
 Soooo many people think of Nebraska as being totally flat.
 Those are the people who have never ventured off of I-80.
 Anyone who has ridden BRAN will know that Nebraska is not flat.